uneedgames/pixi.js/CHAD_NOTES.md

 # Things to update:

+- Move program caching above GLProgram (and probably out of @pixi/gl).
+    * In fact since all GL* classes represent a GL resource, all caching should be above them!
+    * This also means the preprocess calls should happen above GLProgram?
 - Look at:
     * `math/shapes/`
 - Remove the need to check SVGs like the current docs say (Texture)